Is glycine the safest medicine? Glycine: application features and side effects

 • one day after the first dose of the medicine;

-• 5-6 days after the start of using the product.
+• 5-6 days after starting to use the product.

 • trying to induce vomiting;